Squawk

 What corpus does it use?

-14 CFR (the full Federal Aviation Regulations), FAA Orders (including 8900.1 Inspector Handbook and 2150.3 Enforcement), Advisory Circulars, the Airworthiness Directives database, NTSB ALJ and Board orders, FAA Chief Counsel Legal Interpretations, and DOT aviation case law.
+At launch: 14 CFR (the full Federal Aviation Regulations), with every citation verified against the primary text before display.
+Coming next: FAA Orders (including 8900.1 / FSIMS and 2150.3 Enforcement), Advisory Circulars, the Airworthiness Directives database, NTSB ALJ and Board orders, FAA Chief Counsel Legal Interpretations, and DOT aviation case law.
+Early-access list gets first look at each addition.

 When can I use it?